Skip to main content

 • “My big complaint is the game seems extremely poorly optimized and overheating is a huge issue and it crashes often (pretty much every time you hit restart level).”

-• “Performance is absolute garbage even on the lowest settings and lowest resolution; the game jumps around like crazy, which makes no sense considering that it really isn't an intensive game at all.”
+• “Performance is absolute garbage even on the lowest settings and lowest resolution; the game jumps around like crazy, which makes no sense considering that it really isn't an intensive game at all.
+My Mac can run things like Civilization just fine, but I really don't know what I am supposed to do.”

 • music

-The music in the game receives mixed reviews, with some players praising its motivational and thematic fit, while others find it boring or reminiscent of an overpriced restaurant ambiance.
-Many appreciate the ability to customize audio settings, allowing players to mute the game and listen to their own music if desired.
-Overall, while the soundtrack has its fans, it also has detractors who prefer the original scores or find it lacking in engagement.
+The music in the game receives mixed reviews, with some players praising its motivational and thematic fit, while others find it boring or annoying.
+Many appreciate the ability to customize audio settings, allowing them to mute the game and play their own music if desired.
+Overall, the soundtrack is seen as decent but not universally loved, with some longing for the original score.

 • “In addition to the high quality of the gameplay, the music, sound, and speech are all equally excellent.”